EpicoStudio/dynamic-year-block/readme.txt

 This is a dynamic block, as it is recommended to set the current year dinamically, based on your server time in conjunction with your specific timezone.

-= Does the plugin use the client (via Javascript) or the server time (via PHP) to update the year? =
+= Does the plugin use the client time (via Javascript) or the server time (via PHP) to update the year? =

-The plugin uses a WordPress core function ([`current_datetime`](https://developer.wordpress.org/reference/functions/current_datetime/)) to get your server time with using timezone specified in the “Settings → General → Timezone” on your WordPress dashboard, so it is important to set your timezone in order to display the year correctly, especially at the turn of the year.
+The plugin uses a WordPress core function ([`current_datetime`](https://developer.wordpress.org/reference/functions/current_datetime/)) to get your server time, using the timezone specified in the “Settings → General → Timezone” on your WordPress dashboard.
+So it is important to set your timezone in order to display the year correctly, especially at the turn of the year.

 == Screenshots ==

-1. Adding the block in the footer template.
+1. Adding the block in the footer template, using the site editor.
-2. Block options.
+2. Block options: you can choose between a two-digit and four-digit year.

 == Changelog ==